Rasterizing Wireless Radiance Field via Deformable 2D Gaussian Splatting: Introduction

-For evaluation, we construct a synthetic dataset to assess the generality of \textit{SwiftWRF} beyond TX-moving settings.
-The dataset includes both TX-moving and RX-moving scenarios, spanning three representative indoor layouts, with spectra generated using MATLAB’s ray-tracing toolbox.
-Extensive experiments show that \textit{SwiftWRF} achieves a peak signal-to-noise ratio (PSNR) improvement of 2.33--10.41~dB over existing baselines, while delivering inference speeds of approximately 100k FPS—over 500$\times$ faster than WRF-GS and more than 20{,}000$\times$ faster than NeRF$^2$.
-Finally, we evaluate \textit{SwiftWRF} on two case studies.
-For angle-of-arrival (AoA) prediction, the synthesized spectra are integrated into a turbo-learning framework, where they serve as augmented data to enhance estimation accuracy.
+For evaluation, we construct a synthetic dataset to assess the generality of SwiftWRF beyond TX-side moving settings.
+The dataset includes both TX-side moving and RX-side moving scenarios, spanning three representative indoor layouts, with spectra generated using MATLAB’s ray-tracing toolbox.
+Extensive experiments show that SwiftWRF achieves a peak signal-to-noise ratio (PSNR) improvement of 2.33--10.41~dB over existing baselines, while delivering inference speeds of approximately 100k FPS—over 500$\times$ faster than WRF-GS and more than 20{,}000$\times$ faster than NeRF$^2$.
+Finally, we evaluate SwiftWRF on two case studies.
+For angle-of-arrival (AoA) prediction, the synthesized spectra are integrated into a turbo-learning framework, where they serve as augmented data to enhance prediction accuracy.
 For received signal strength indicator (RSSI) prediction, we adapt the rendering head with average pooling to support scalar field regression.
 These case studies validate the generalizability of our method and demonstrate consistent improvements over existing baselines.\\ \textbf{To summarize, our contributions are as follows:} \begin{itemize} \item We propose a compact and efficient 2DGS representation tailored to WRF modeling, which replaces the unnecessary 3D structure and spherical harmonics used in prior methods.

 \item We introduce a deformation field module parameterized by a lightweight MLP to effectively capture transceiver-induced variations across space, along with an annealed smoothing strategy to enhance generalization.